commercialhaskell/stackage/CURATORS.md

 can also periodically try to lift bounds (I think it's good to do this at the start of your week /@bergmark)

+If not all packages have been updated check if any of them are missing from the original issue and if so add a new comment mentioning them.
+A new package may appear if its dependencies were part of this issue but have been updated since the last time we checked.
+We want to give these new packages ample time to be upgraded.

 If stackage-curator is happy commit the change ("Remove upper bounds and close #X").
+After doing this the next nightly build may fail because some packages didn't have an upper bound in place, but compilation failed.
+In this case revert the previous commit so any disabled packages are enabled again, re-open the issue, and add a new comment with the failing packages.
+This is to give all maintainers enough time to upgrade for this case as well.

 ### Amending upper bounds